Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Materials and Methods

-In the following sections, we describe the datasets used in the study (section \ref{sec:data}), the automatic landmarks correspondence detection approach (section \ref{sec:DCNN-Match}), and the DIR pipeline which uses the information from automatic landmark correspondences to guide the registration (section \ref{sec:DIR pipeline}).
+In the following sections, we describe DCNN-Match (section \ref{sec:DCNN-Match}), and the DIR pipeline which uses the information from automatic landmark correspondences predicted by DCNN-Match to guide the registration (section \ref{sec:DIR pipeline}).
 Sections \ref{sec:implementation} and \ref{sec:hyperparameters} provide details of implementation and hyperparameters for reproducibility.
-Section \ref{section:experiments} details the different experiments used to gain insights into the working of DCNN-Match and how a difference in automatic landmark correspondences affects the performance of the DIR pipeline.
-Sections \ref{sec:evaluation}, and \ref{sec:statistics} describe the evaluation metrics, and statistical testing used to compare different variants of the approach considered in the experiments section.
+Sections \ref{sec:data}, \ref{section:experiments}, \ref{sec:evaluation}, and \ref{sec:statistics} describe the datasets, experiments, evaluation metrics, and statistical testing used in the experiments, respectively.